 Using riociguat while you are pregnant can cause very serious birth defects.
 Use a highly effective form of birth control or 2 forms of effective birth control to keep from getting pregnant while you are using riociguat and for at least 1 month after you stop taking the medicine.
 The most effective forms of birth control are hormone birth control pills, patches, shots, vaginal rings, or implants, or a vasectomy (for men).
 One of these forms of birth control should be combined with a condom, a diaphragm, or a cervical cap.
 If a woman has had a tubal ligation or has an IUD, she does not need to use a second form of birth control.
 If you think you have become pregnant while using riociguat, tell your doctor right away.

 If you are a woman who can get pregnant, you must have a negative pregnancy test before you will be allowed to take riociguat.
 You will also be required to have a pregnancy test every month during your treatment and 1 month after stopping therapy.
 If you miss a period while you are using riociguat, tell your doctor right away.

 Do not use riociguat together with a nitrate medicine (such as nitroglycerin) or nitric oxide donor (such as amyl nitrite).
-Do not use riociguat together with dipyridamole, theophylline, or medicine for impotence (such as sildenafil, tadalafil, vardenafil).
+Do not use riociguat together with dipyridamole, theophylline, or medicine for impotence (eg, sildenafil, tadalafil, vardenafil).
 Using these medicines together may cause hypotension (low blood pressure).

 Pulmonary edema may occur with riociguat.
 Check with your doctor right away if you have chest pain, difficult, fast, or noisy breathing, sometimes with wheezing, blue lips and fingernails, pale skin, increased sweating, coughing that sometimes produces a pink frothy sputum, or shortness of breath.